isabelleting/Todo-List/README.md

 ## Description

-An assignment with MIT xPro for a Todo list where you can add and delete completed items.
+An assignment with MIT xPro for a ToDo list where you can add and delete completed items.

 ## How To Run